 Online, I readily find Christians offering to pray for money.
 Well, what does science tell us?
 An experiment into supposed prayer power was held in Harvard University, US, involving cardiac bypass patients.
 The result: “Not only did prayer not help the patients, those that were told they were being prayed for experienced more complications.”

-With the UK having experienced its rainiest January on record, The Sun newspaper announced a campaign to pray for sunshine.
+With the UK experiencing its rainiest January on record in 2014, The Sun newspaper announced a campaign to pray for sunshine.
 No sooner had it done so than lashing winds and rainstorms arrived, and more storms were queuing up to pummel the UK.

-In the US on Tuesday, there was a creationism debate between Bill Nye “the Science Guy” and Ken Ham, founder of Kentucky’s Creation Museum.
+In the US, there was a creationism debate between Bill Nye “the Science Guy” and Ken Ham, founder of Kentucky’s Creation Museum.
 Reports tell of Nye presenting science, including to rebut Ham’s absurd claim that the earth is just 6000 years old.
 Ham said his view requires faith rather than evidence, and we can’t know the past, as we weren’t there.

 It was, perhaps, a fruitless debate; minds made up beforehand were likely unmoved.
 Ham’s museum will retain its saddled up stegosaurus, which I earlier read of in an Esquire essay titled “Greetings from Idiot America”.

 For the most part, there might be little harm in idiotic anti-science.
 Yet there can also be far-reaching consequences.

 Right now, science is telling us the most over-arching issue we face is global warming.
 There’s no longer any real scientific debate on the fundamentals: of 9136 scientists who wrote 2239 peer-reviewed climate articles published from November 2012 to December 2013, only one rejected the link between human activities and global warming.
 But much as with creationism, there is powerful climate change denial – and, importantly, this is preventing major efforts to stave off catastrophic consequences.